-Have you ever looked at mindmapping from the outside (i.e. not being an advocate or practitioner) and passed it off as the passing behavior of a team building workshop?
+Have you ever looked at mindmapping from the outside (i.e. not being an advocate or practitioner) and passed it off as the passing behaviour of a team building workshop?

 Why Care about Mindmapping?